OmarMahin/Temperature_Dataset_Project/README.md

 **Code:**

- *Temperature_Data_Analyzing_and_Visualization:
+ * Temperature_Data_Analyzing_and_Visualization:

       - Taking data from source
       - Setting up the enviroment for coding

-  ○ Finding values which needs to be changed or cleaned
+      - Finding values which needs to be changed or cleaned

-  ○ Renaming values for better understanding
+      - Renaming values for better understanding

-  ○ Visualizing different columns to understand the relation between them and the temperature
+      - Visualizing different columns to understand the relation between them and the temperature

-  ○ Analyzing and determining which countries are facing rapid temperature increase
+      - Analyzing and determining which countries are facing rapid temperature increase